feedfm/chromecast-demo/README.md

 * stations -- get a list of stations, if you supply stations with an object inside specifying name, then if will filter based on that name before sending back, since chromecast has a limit on the size of the messages it can send back. if your stations object is really large, it will send back only 100 stations.
 * style -- set the style attribute for the feed info box in the lower right hand corner.
 * infoshow -- ALWAYS / NEVER / SOMETIMES -- choose when the feed info box shows. always is the default, never will hide the info box, and sometimes will have it fade on and off when the song changes.

+To report a bug or ask a question, please send an email to support@feed.fm.